francois-gm/go-kabk-y1a/03 - Assignment 1 (ode to CSS)/README.md

 - In the format of an HTML page that uses your assigned CSS property
 - The page should work as a display of most potential use cases of that property
 - Ultimately, each combined pages will form a collection of pages, an 'index' of most properties and their possibilities
+- You might have to use other CSS properties as well in order to 'highlight' your property.
+Think about width and height if you work with margin or padding, or opacity if you work with z-index.
 - During the assignment, you will have time to share your findings on your assigned property, as well as learn about other's findings

 Schedule: